Trump waits out grand jury as New York braces for protests

-NEW YORK (AP) — Facing the possibility of criminal charges, Donald Trump waited it out in Florida on Tuesday as New York braced for disruptions that could follow an indictment.
-Republican contenders in the 2024 race sized up the impact a prosecution could have on a campaign in which the former president is a leading contender.
+NEW YORK — Facing the possibility of criminal charges, Donald Trump waited it out in Florida on Tuesday as New York braced for disruptions that could follow an indictment.

+Over the weekend Trump claimed without evidence that he would be arrested on Tuesday, but there was no indication that prediction would come true.

 People are also reading…

-Costello had provided Cohen legal services several years ago after Cohen himself became entangled in the federal investigation into the hush money payments.
-In a news conference after his grand jury appearance, Costello told reporters he had come forward because he did not believe Cohen, who pleaded guilty to federal crimes and served time in prison.
+Costello provided Cohen legal services several years ago after Cohen himself became entangled in the federal investigation into hush money payments in 2016 to buy the silence of two women who claimed to have had sexual encounters with Trump.

+In a news conference after his grand jury appearance, Costello told reporters he came forward because he did not believe Cohen, who pleaded guilty to federal crimes and served time in prison.

 "If they want to go after Donald Trump and they have solid evidence, then so be it," Costello said.
 "But Michael Cohen is far from solid evidence."